 Following the example of Great Britain e the growing trend, the Japanese government created an isolation / loneliness countermeasures office in its cabinet on February 19 to tackle issues such as suicides and child poverty.
 Sakamoto said in his inaugural press conference that Prime Minister Suga appointed him to address issues of national importance.

-Prime Minister Suga has instructed me to look into the matter and propose a comprehensive strategy, coordinating with the relevant ministry… I hope to carry out activities to prevent loneliness and social isolation and to protect bonds between people.Tetsushi Sakamoto
+Prime Minister Suga has instructed me to look into the matter and propose a comprehensive strategy, coordinating with the relevant ministry ...
+I hope to carry out activities to prevent loneliness and social isolation and to protect the bonds between people.Tetsushi Sakamoto

 The most affected?
 Women, for a change

-Among the types of suicides there is one that pains and disturbs: the one that sees the statistics of these cases rise for women.
+Among the typologies of suicides there is one that pains and disturbs: the one that sees the statistics of these cases rise for women.

 Prime Minister Suga himself previously said Japan reported nearly 880 female suicides in October alone, a 70% increase from October 2019, according to the BBC.

-According to Japanese suicide expert Michiko Ueda, “Many women are not married.
-They have to keep their own lives and don't have a steady job.
-So when something happens, of course, they get hit very hard. "
+According to Japanese suicide expert Michiko Ueda, "Many women are unmarried.
+They have to keep their lives and don't have a steady job.
+So when something happens, of course, they get hit very hard."